AGRINFO AGRINFO logo

 Aim: Establish exemptions from reuse obligations for plastic wrappings and straps within the Packaging and Packaging Waste Regulation.

-Timeline: Public consultation expected soon, adoption of the decision expected in fourth quarter of 2025.
+Timeline: Public consultation expected soon, adoption of Decision expected in fourth quarter of 2025.

 Trade

-Aim: Propose a decision that would accelerate and broaden the elimination of customs duties under the EU-Ukraine Association Agreement.
+Aim: Accelerate and broaden the elimination of customs duties under the EU–Ukraine Association Agreement.
 Feedback to a Call for Evidence (now closed) is available to view, and further consultation is planned for 2025.

-EU-Moldova trade – further reciprocal tariff liberalisation under Article 147 of the EU-Moldova Association Agreement – Proposal for a decision
+EU–Moldova trade – further reciprocal tariff liberalisation under Art.
+147 of the EU–Moldova Association Agreement – Proposal for a Decision

 Aim: Propose further liberalisation of trade in goods with Moldova under the EU–Moldova Association Agreement.
 Feedback to a Call for Evidence (now closed) is available to view, and further consultation is planned for 2025.

-Modification of the management of two tariff rate quotas for the import of poultry from Brazil – Implementing Regulation
+Poultry imports from Brazil – changes to the management of two tariff rate quotas – Implementing Regulation

 Aim: Change the management of two tariff rate quotas for the import of poultry products from Brazil.

-Timeline: Public consultation expected soon, adoption of the Regulation expected in fourth quarter of 2025.
+Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2025.

 Several initiatives announced in the Farm to Fork Strategy (such as sustainable food systems, labelling, animal welfare, etc.) were planned but have been delayed (see Overview: EU Farm to Fork and Green Deal Initiatives).